digital-asset/ghc-lib/README.md

 `ghc-lib` is for embedding GHC as a library in your own programs.

 `ghc-lib` contains that part of a GHC source distribution implementing the compiler pipeline.
 The compiler version used to build `ghc-lib` may differ from the version of the sources.
-For example, you might build HEAD sources using version 8.6.3.
+For example, you might build HEAD sources using 8.6.3.

 `ghc-lib` is useful when you require the services of a Haskell compiler at runtime.
 Some example applications:
-  - quick feedback loops using `ghci` when hacking on GHC;
+  - quick feedback loops using `ghci` when hacking on GHC itself;
   - Haskell IDEs;
-  - static analysis tools (like (HLint)[https://github.com/ndmitchell/hlint] for example).
+  - static analysis tools (like [HLint](https://github.com/ndmitchell/hlint] for example)).

 # Building